-The T120 has six PLLs for use with the LVDS receiver.
+The T13 has one PLL for use with the LVDS receiver.

-Note: You can use the LVDS TX and LVDS RX channels as 3.3 V, 2.5 V, or 1.8 V single-ended GPIO pins, which support a weak pull-up and variable drive strength but do not support a Schmitt trigger.
+Note: You can use the LVDS TX and LVDS RX channels as 3.3 V single-ended GPIO pins, which support a weak pull-up but do not support a Schmitt trigger or variable drive strength.
 When using LVDS as GPIO, make sure to leave at least 2 pairs of unassigned LVDS pins between any GPIO and LVDS pins in the same bank.
 This separation reduces noise.
 The Efinity software issues an error if you do not leave this separation.